Hlukhivtsi, Vinnytsia Oblast

-Hlukhivtsi (Глухівці) is an urban-type settlement in Khmilnyk Raion of Vinnytsia Oblast in Ukraine.
-It is located at the north of the oblast, some 70 km north-east of Vinnytsia.
+Hlukhivtsi (Глухівці) is a rural settlement in Khmilnyk Raion, Vinnytsia Oblast, Ukraine.
+It is located in the north of the oblast, some 70 km north-east of Vinnytsia.
 Hlukhivtsi hosts the administration of Hlukhivtsi settlement hromada, one of the hromadas of Ukraine.
 Population:

+History

 Until 18 July 2020, Hlukhivtsi belonged to Koziatyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Vinnytsia Oblast to six.
 The area of Koziatyn Raion was merged into Khmilnyk Raion.

+Until 26 January 2024, Hlukhivtsi was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Hlukhivtsi became a rural settlement.

 Economy

 Transportation

 Kaolinova railway station is located in the settlement, on the railway connecting Berdychiv and Koziatyn.
 There is infrequent passenger traffic.

 The settlement has access to Highway M21 which connects Vinnytsia and Zhytomyr.